 For Ferrari, that sense of innovation has been imbedded within its DNA since the arrival of the first true Prancing Horse, the 125 S, in 1947.

-In truth of course, that 1,500cc V12 debut was much more than just a car, it was Enzo Ferrari’s manifesto, a statement of innovative intent that would lead to revolutionary models and futuristic designs.
+In truth of course, that 1,500cc V12 debut was much more than just a car, it was Enzo Ferrari’s manifesto, a statement of innovative intent that would lead to 75 years of revolutionary models and futuristic designs.

-And now, a new exhibition at Museo Enzo Ferrari in Modena celebrates the pantheon of game-changing Prancing Horses that have lit up the world for three quarters of a century.
+And now, a new exhibition at the Enzo Ferrari Museum in Modena celebrates the pantheon of game-changing Prancing Horses that have lit up the world for three quarters of a century.